 - In one of the teasers, Mini Maui provides drum accompaniment and Maui has to tell him to stop.

 - In the movie, during Maui's song "You're Welcome", Mini Maui does a tap dance routine.
 Then the camera zooms out and it's revealed that the tapping noises were made by Maui drumming his fingers on a coconut.
 This also foreshadows the illusions he uses immediately afterwards to trap Moana in the cave.

 - Let's Get Dangerous!: Maui, once he's ready to be the hero again, performs a haka to challenge Te Kā.

-- Letting the Air Out of the Band: Inverted in Tamatoa's song "Shiny".
-Although the song is instantly interrupted by Maui's shout of "Hey crab cake!", once Tamatoa realizes that Maui is experiencing a Shapeshifting Failure, the song spins back up to speed as he says "Well well well".
+- Letting the Air out of the Band: Inverted in Tamatoa's song "Shiny".
+Although the song is instantly interrupted by Maui's shout of "Hey crab cake!", once Tamatoa realizes that Maui is currently not on his A-game, the song spins back up to speed as he says "Well well well".

 - Little Stowaway: Heihei ended up on the boat with Moana by hiding in the storage box.

 - Local Soundtrack: Te Vaka, a Polynesian band, produces the film's soundtrack alongside Lin-Manuel Miranda.

 - Loss of Identity: Because the loss of Te Fiti's heart cursed the oceans and filled them with monsters, Moana's ancestors were forced to abandon their original roots as peerless voyagers across the seas and took to the safety of Motunui island.
 By the end of the movie, they re-discover their identity.